 The Class B LP Units issued by one of the REIT's limited partnerships under control, are classified as "financial liabilities", as they are exchangeable into Units of the REIT on a one-for-one basis at any time at the option of the holder.
-Class B LP Units are measured at fair value and presented as part of non-current liabilities in the condensed consolidated interim statement of financial position, with changes in fair value recorded in the condensed consolidated interim statement of income (loss) and comprehensive income (loss).
+Class B LP Units are measured at fair value and presented as part of non-current liabilities in the consolidated statement of financial position, with changes in fair value recorded in the consolidated statement of income and comprehensive income.
 The fair value of the Class B LP Units is determined with reference to the market price of the Units on the date of measurement.
-Distributions on Class B LP Units are recognized in the condensed consolidated interim statement of income (loss) and comprehensive income (loss) when declared.
+Distributions on Class B LP Units are recognized in the consolidated statement of income and comprehensive income when declared.

-Long-term incentive plan
+Lona-term incentive plan

 The REIT has adopted a long-term incentive plan which provides for the grant of deferred units ("DU" or "Deferred Units") and restricted units ("RU" or "Restricted Units") of the REIT to directors, employees, trustees and consultants of the REIT and its subsidiaries.
-The RUs and DUs are considered to be financial liabilities in the condensed consolidated interim statement of financial position because there is a contractual obligation for the REIT to deliver Units upon settlement of the RUs and DUs.
+The RUs and DUs are considered to be financial liabilities in the consolidated statement of financial position because there is a contractual obligation for the REIT to deliver Units upon settlement of the RUs and DUs.
 As a result of this obligation, the RUs and DUs are exchangeable into a liability as the Units are a liability by definition in accordance with IAS 32 and the Puttable Instrument Exemption does not apply to IFRS 2 - Share-Based Payment ("IFRS 2").
-In accordance with IAS 32, the long-term incentive plan is presented as a liability and is measured at fair value in the condensed consolidated interim statement of financial position in accordance with IFRS 9 Financial Instruments.
+In accordance with IAS 32, the long-term incentive plan is presented as a liability and is measured at fair value in the consolidated statement of financial position in accordance with IFRS 9 Financial Instruments.
 Fair market value is determined with reference to observable market price of the REIT's Units.

 The compensation expense relating to the long-term incentive plan is recognized over the vesting period based on the fair value of the Units at the end of each reporting period and includes additional compensation expense relating to additional DUs and RUs issued as a result of distributions on the underlying Units.
-Once vested, the liability is remeasured at the end of each reporting period and at the date of settlement, with any fair value adjustment recognized in the condensed consolidated interim statement of income (loss) and comprehensive income (loss) for the period.
-Distributions declared on vested DUs and RUs are also recorded in the condensed consolidated interim statement of income (loss) and comprehensive income (loss).
+Once vested, the liability is remeasured at the end of each reporting period and at the date of settlement, with any fair value adjustment recognized in the consolidated statement of income and comprehensive income for the period.
+Distributions declared on vested DUs and RUs are also recorded in the consolidated statement of income and comprehensive income.